 All outstanding delinquent Special Assessments as of the reissuance date have been forgiven.
 The amount of the annual revenue installments due from the Property Owner has been fixed per the restructuring documents.
-The annual installment of the Special Assessments will be paid each year no later than June 5, except for the 2012 installment, which was paid on March 1, 2012, as follows:
+These amounts have been revised due to the prepayment of 16 parcels in conjunction with the issuance of the 2015 Bonds and other prepayments received (see below).